NoelAlgora/Redirector-Nginx-Telegram-Notifier/README.md

 # 🔔 GoogleBot Nginx Telegram Notifier

-Get notification on Telegram if GoogleBot visit your website.
+Get notification on Telegram if a beacon hits your redirector.

 ## 💡 How does it work?

 Using `tail` and `grep` to monitor the nginx log file.
-Once it matches the word "GoogleBot" it'll immediately send notification to your telegram
+Once it matches the indentification header it'll immediately send notification to your telegram

 ## 🔧 Script Setup

-- Download the [GoogleBot.sh](https://github.com/mcnaveen/GoogleBot-Nginx-Telegram-Notifier/blob/main/GoogleBot.sh) file on your linux server in `root` or `home` (Home Recommended)
+- Download the [RedirectorBot.sh](https://github.com/NoelAlgora/Redirector-Nginx-Telegram-Notifier/blob/main/RedirectorBot.sh) file on your linux server in `root` or `home` (Home Recommended)

 - Open the file and add these values (Required) (Get Chat ID from here - <https://t.me/chatidx_bot>)